Simonstorms/Movie_Recommendation_System_and_Analysis/README.md

     based on movie features including genres, themes, actors, and more.
 3. **Score Prediction**: A model that predicts movie ratings based on features such as genres, themes, and actors.

 ---

+**Note**: Explore the repository for more details, data, and code.
+Feel free to contribute or raise issues.

+---

 ## Part 1: Movie Dataset Analysis